 The phones are ringing and the calendar is starting to fill again for this winter.
 Outreach has already been successful, with several renowned artists on-board for the residency program including:

-Artist: Leftover Salmon, in house January 20-24 with evening shows on Thurs.
-January 21, Fri.
-January 22 & Sat.
-January 23.
+Artist: Leftover Salmon with shows on Thurs.
+January 21 at 7pm, Fri.
+January 22 at 4:30pm & 8pm & Sat.
+January 23 at 4:30pm & 8pm.
 Since their earliest days as a forward thinking, progressive bluegrass band who had the guts to add drums to the mix into their ever evolving sound, to their role as a pioneer of the modern jamband scene, to their current status as elder-statesmen of the scene, Leftover Salmon has been a crucial link in keeping alive the traditional music of the past while at the same time pushing that sound forward with their own unique style.

-Artist: Keller Williams, in house January 28-30 brings 3 unique nights of music in a solo, duo + trio format with evening shows Thurs.
-January 28 (solo), Fri.
-January 29 (duo with Greg Garrison of Leftover Salmon) & Sat.
-January 30 (trio with Garrett Sayers of Motet and Jeremy Salken of Big Gigantic).
+Artist: Keller Williams brings 3 unique nights of music in a solo, duo + trio format with shows Thurs.
+January 28 (solo) at 4:30 & 8pm, Fri.
+January 29 (duo with Greg Garrison of Leftover Salmon) at 4:30 & 8pm & Sat.
+January 30 (trio with Garrett Sayers of Motet and Jeremy Salken of Big Gigantic) at 4:30 & 8pm.
 Unbeholden to conventionalism, Keller Williams seamlessly crosses genre boundaries.
 The end product is astounding and novel music that encompasses rock, jazz, funk and bluegrass, and always keeps the audience on their feet.